deanrussell/sife/README.md

-sife
+HTML, CSS & JS

-====
+---

-HTML + CSS for a simple, clean personal blog.
-The objective is to host a place for all of my class notes from Startup Institute's Front End Dev course.
+For a clean, personal blog.
+Used in this blueprint for publishing class notes from the Startup Institue's Front-End Web Dev RampUp course.